notnotjeff/prospect-scraper/README.md

 Needed fields:
 ```
 league_id: '25697',
-statline_url: null,
-game_statline_url: null,
 league: 'VHL',
 ```

-In order to get a VHL prospect to scrape properly you'll need their profile link in the `statline_url` field and the `league_id` field filled out.
-To get that information:
+In order to get a VHL prospect to scrape properly you'll need the `league_id` field filled out:

 1. [Go to the VHL's player page](http://www.vhlru.ru/en/players/) and search for the prospect.
 2. Click on their name in the table to get to their profile page.
-3. Copy the URL in the browser's address bar into the `statline_url` field.
-The URL looks like: `http://www.vhlru.ru/en/players/25697/` where the number is the player's id
-4. Copy the player id in the URL from step 3 and paste it into the prospect's `league_id` field.
-For example, the URL `http://www.vhlru.ru/en/players/25697/` has a player id of `25697`
+3. Using the URL in the browser's address bar grab the `league_id`.
+The `league_id` are the numbers between the `/` characters after the `players` portion.
+For example, the URL `http://www.vhlru.ru/en/players/25697/` has a `league_id` of `25697`

 ## WHL

 Needed fields:
 ```
-statline_url: null,
-game_statline_url: null,
 league_id: '27355',
 league: 'WHL',
 ```